silentroach/twic3-archived/README.md

 All translation files are in [src/base/i18n](/src/base/i18n) folder in simple JSON format.

-### Develop (currently broken for day or two)
+### Develop

 All you need to start develop is to install [Node.js](https://nodejs.org) and run:

 	# npm install
-	# npm run dev
+	# npm run build

-It will install all dependencies, build development sources and start to watch changes.
+It will install all dependencies, and build development sources to build folder.

 Please respect the [EditorConfig](http://editorconfig.org) project settings and eslint rules.